realestshishir/SENTIENT---Conversational-Image-Recognition-ChatBot/README.md

 Follow these steps to set up and run the SENTIENT chatbot on your local machine:

-1. Instal Python 3.7 or higher: Ensure Python is installed on your system.
+1. Install Python 3.7 or higher: Ensure Python is installed on your system.
 You can download it from python.org.

 2. Download & Install Ollama using WSL: